gadgetry-io/theme/README.md

 Welcome to the Starter Log Jekyll theme!

-This minimalist theme for technical writing and ranting was handcrafted by the Hobbyists at Copyleft.io so that we could share our inner daemons :)  We've open sourced it so that others may also use if for personal and professional projects.
+This minimalist theme for technical writing and ranting was handcrafted by the Practitioners at Gadgetry.io so that we could share our inner daemons :)  We've open sourced it so that others may also use if for personal and professional projects.

 ## License